The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 Foam board skirting is one of the least expensive options for RV skirting and is also highly effective.
 On a budget, this is the option we recommend.

-Foam board can be purchased at your local hardware store (or at Home Depot or Lowes) and it’s inexpensive.
-Take your measurements for the parts of your trailer you want to skirt before heading off for supplies.
-The biggest thing to remember as you measure is if you’d like any parts of your undercarriage to be accessible.
+Foam board is inexpensive and can be purchased at your local hardware store (or at Home Depot or Lowes).
+Before heading off for supplies, take measurements for the parts of your trailer you want to skirt.
+The biggest thing to remember as you measure is whether you’d like any parts of your undercarriage to be accessible.
 Pipe or tank access might mean cutting custom sections to allow for maintenance and use.

 To get an idea of what this project entails, check out our tutorial video: